 Payment Two Milestones

-- Now through Fall 2022: Apply for the OER Grant Program.
+- Now through Monday, March 20, 2023: Apply for the OER Award Program.
 All faculty are encouraged to apply.

-- Ongoing through Spring 2023: Attend initial office hours and then later, a check-in meeting with an OER Specialist or the Project Lead to formalize next steps in converting your course to zero textbook costs.
+- Ongoing through Spring 2023: Attend initial office hours, enroll in the Canvas course, and complete the work to convert your course to zero textbook costs.

 Note: Dates and deadlines are subject to change based on available funding.